aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## The Dataset

-The dataset has only 31 points distributed equally adross two classes.
-I came across it in Russell Reed's seminal book, Neural Smithing (page 282).
-The data isn't (digitally) available anywhere, so I had to recreate it by hand (it was fun to work once again with a ruler and pencil).
+Our dataset has only 31 two-dimensional points distributed equally adross two classes.
+I came across this dataset in Russell Reed's seminal book, Neural Smithing (page 282).
+The data isn't available on a website, so I had to recreate it by hand (it was fun to once again work with a ruler and pencil).
+See my handiwork below.
 The two classes are resresented by the '+' and 'o' symbols.

 <img src="hand-derived-point.png-1.png" alt="drawing" style="width:600px;"/>